esa2/city_explorer_react/README.md

 Estimate of time needed to complete: 90 min

-Start time: 18:10
+Start time: 18:30

-Finish time:
+Finish time: 19:40

-Actual time needed to complete:
+Actual time needed to complete: 70 min
 ***

 Number and name of feature: create Header component